xebialabs/blueprint-cli/docs/blueprint-composability.md

       dependsOn: TestDepends # do this later

   - blueprint: kubernetes/namespace
+    # To use parameters in dependsOn they need to defined before the expression is evaluated.
     dependsOn: !expression "ExpTest1 == 'us-west' && AppName != 'foo' && TestDepends"
     stage: after
     parameterValues: